bultas/js-transducer-prototype/README.md

         )
     )

-But you can go further and use Function Decorator (type of HOC) to create transduce which ouput desired data-strcture for default
+But you can go further and use Function Decorator (type of HOC) to create transduce with desired data-structure ouput

     function createTransduceWithConvert(transducer, convertor) {
         return (...args) => {